 Disc brakes are a newer bicycle technology on the market and are quickly becoming a norm in most bicycles today.
 As such, there may be some confusion about how they work and what benefits they offer over traditional rim brakes.

-This guide will provide an overview of the benefits of disc brakes and answer some common questions about their use.
+This guide provides an overview of the benefits of disc brakes and answers some common questions about their use.

 Mechanical vs hydraulic disc brakes